Vidar: Embodied Video Diffusion Model for Generalist Manipulation: Method

 We adopt rectified flow~\cite{lipman2022flow,liu2022flow} models, which generate high-quality videos by modeling pixel flow over time.
 Specifically, the model parameterizes a flow function $v: \videospace\times\real\times\taskspace\rightarrow\videospace$, which models the velocity of pixels as they transition from noisy video frames to target frames under certain conditions and time, leading to the following ODE over a video $x_t$ (with $x_0$ sampled from a Gaussian and $x_1$ as the output video):

-During training, we train the “velocity” $v$ to approximate the constant flow from $x_0$ to $x_1$.
+To learn the non-trivial mapping between the Gaussian distribution and the video distribution, we train the “velocity” $v$ to approximate the constant flow from $x_0$ to $x_1$ during training.
 The flow matching loss is:

-We also augment the model with an additional "unconditional" task $\unconditionaltask$ and jointly train on randomly sampled video pairs to enable classifier-free guidance.
-During inference, we can use any condition $c$ in our unified observation space, and update the flow $v$ using classifier-free guidance:
+\paragraph{Unified Observation Space.} To mitigate viewpoint and morphology gaps between heterogeneous embodiments, we design a unified observation space for multi-view embodied data. \pdfdiff{The space does not include actions: the video diffusion model only learns world evolution, allowing it to generalize efficiently across robots with different morphologies.} Denoting the maximum number of cameras as $V$, we can define a unified observation space $\uobsspace\subseteq\taskspace\times\obsspace$ (also see Figure~\ref{fig:method}):

-where $\omega$ is a hyperparameter controlling the guidance strength.
-This new flow $v'$ is used to generate videos by solving the ODE described in Eq. \ref{eq: flow}.
+where $\mathrm{aggregate}(\mathbf{I}^{(1)}, \mathbf{I}^{(2)}, \cdots, \mathbf{I}^{(V)})$ is the aggregation of image views (some views may be missing), and $l_r$, $l_c$, and $l_t$ are instructions related to the robotic platform, camera, and task, respectively.
+Specifically, each observation $\mathbf{o}$ is constructed as $\mathbf{o} = \bigoplus_{k=1}^{V} \phi_{r_k}(\mathbf{I}^{(k)})$, where $\mathbf{I}^{(k)}$ is the RGB image from camera $k$, $\phi_{r_k}$ is a spatial resizing function.
+This operation produces a consistent tensor shape across platforms and preserves both semantic and kinematic context.
+Instead of relying solely on task information and a single view, we condition the video generation model on the robot, camera, task information, and multiple views, thereby providing rich context for video prediction with unified representations across heterogeneous embodiments.

-\paragraph{Embodied Pre-training and Fine-tuning on Unified Observation Space.} To address the diversity and heterogeneity of real-world bimanual robots, we pre-train our video generation model on a large-scale corpus of approximately 750K open-sourced episodes, all projected into a unified observation space.
-This dataset includes episodes with three fixed camera views, a configuration common in bimanual setups~\cite{mobile_aloha, agibot}.
-The primary challenge lies in harmonizing heterogeneous embodiments: different robots vary in camera placements, viewing angles, and sensor resolutions, leading to covariate shifts in perception.
-Moreover, wrist-mounted views often introduce task-irrelevant information, increasing input noise and model variance.
+\paragraph{Embodied Pre-training and Fine-tuning on Unified Observation Space.} We pre-train our video generation model on a large-scale corpus of approximately 750K open-sourced episodes, all projected into the unified observation space (Equation~\eqref{eq:unified-space}).
+This dataset includes three camera views, a configuration commonly adopted in bimanual setups~\cite{mobile_aloha, agibot} to provide abundant context information for precise control.
+At fine-tuning time, we apply supervised fine-tuning (SFT) on all model parameters using a small number of human demonstration episodes collected from the target platform.
+To ensure precise adaptation without overfitting, we augment the dataset by clipping variable-length videos from random starting points.
+In this way, the limited domain-specific data is fully used, and the model learns to predict videos at various states.